nmshd/documentation/_posts/2022-06-27-announcing-enmeshed-v2.md

 ## Getting Prereleases

-During the development of Enmeshed V2 we will continue to publish new versions of the Connector and the app.
+During the development of enmeshed V2 we will continue to publish new versions of the Connector and the app.

 If you are curious you can already check out one of the early [Connector versions](https://github.com/nmshd/cns-connector/pkgs/container/connector/versions) tagged as `alpha`.
 Keep in mind that these are highly experimental and shouldn't be used in production scenarios, because there can be API changes at any time.